FishiaT/polymartbase/README.md

 # polymartbase
- A base Python discord bot for Polymart plugin verification
+ A base Python discord bot for Polymart plugin verification.

 ## Initial setup
  NOTE: This is mainly targeted at Windows and GNU/Linux systems, as these are the only platforms tested.
 However, since this is written in Python, it should work on every platform that support Python.